-Exercise has been linked to faster learning, better memory and lower depression (for a primer on depression, see PriceProPharmacy).
+Exercise has been linked to faster learning, better memory and lower depression.
 Studies have also demonstrated that exercise is the most effective way to delay or prevent the onset of Alzheimer’s.
 Scientists have not yet conclusively zeroed in on how exercise changes the function and structure of the brain but it remains a vibrant area of research.

 What they have established so far is that exercise betters the flow of blood to the brain as well as nurtures growth of new brain cells and blood vessels.
 Much of this is as a result of Brain-derived Neurotrophic Factor (BDNF).
 BDNF stimulates neuron growth and repair of brain cells.
 It also helps you concentrate more.

 Numerous studies over the years have shown that various forms of exercise, ranging from walking to cycling, can relieve depression and make one feel better about themselves.
 Exercise releases dopamine, endorphins, norepinephrine and serotonin in the brain, all of which are chemicals that relieve stress, lighten mood and dull pain.